NatalieHumphriesGitHub/QA-Practical-Project/README.md

 As the load balancer configuration was a simple one, the nginx VM was configured with an nginx_lb.conf file to connect it to the docker-manager and docker-worker and the docker build command was run manually.

+# Jenkins

+As discussed above, each time a push or a pull request was made to GitHub, an automated build was triggered in Jenkins.
+Below is the output that Jenkins shows for each stage of a successful build - each stage produces logs so that if the stage fails it is easier to identify what has caused it.

+INSERT JENKINS STAGE

+The average full run time was ~1min 27s, with the majority of the time spend on the build and push stage where the images of the services were created and pushed to DockerHub.
+The build time trend is shown here - if a build fails at any stage, the next stages are skipped which means failed builds usually take less time than successful ones.

+INSERT BUILD TIME

+The reason for the failed builds at the beginning were due to a host key verification failure - the solution to this was to manually SSH into the swarm-manager VM from the jenkins VM to manually accept the "do you want to continue connecting" prompt.
+Another failed build with the error "network.games-net" was the result of a missing whitespace in the Jenkinsfile although the logs seemed to point to an error in the Docker-Compose file.
+This is because the Jenkinsfile was making an update to the Docker-Compose file when it was running the deploy stage, so it actually was an error in the Docker-Compose file but originating from the Jenkinsfile.

+Once this was corrected, build 8 was successful however the application had not deployed correctly.
+This can be seen as a drawback of the Jenkins pipeline as it had indicated the build as a success because all of its tasks had been successfully completed, however it does not assess the success of the containers that were running.
+The issue was that the nginx container was not running properly as there was an issue with the source file path.
+Builds 9 and 10 were tests to try and fix the source path configuration, so build 11 was the first actually successful build.

 # Known Issues
 # Future Work